anhpham2003/league-early-game-analysis/README.md

 # Ganks, Gold, and Game Outcomes: Early Jungle Impact in Pro League of Legends

-by Hoang Anh Phamm and Lam Hoang
+by Hoang Anh Pham and Lam Hoang

 ---